apache/yunikorn-core/docs/build.md

 ### Locally run the integrated scheduler

-When you have a local development environment setup you can build and run the scheduler in your local kubernetes environment.
+When you have a local development environment setup you can run the scheduler in your local kubernetes environment.
 This has been tested in a Docker desktop with docker for desktop and Minikube.
 See the [environment setup guide](env-setup.md) for further details.

-### Build steps

-The step needed to build a locally running scheduler with kubernetes shim is:
 ```
 make run
 ```
-It will deploy to the locally configured kubernetes using the users configured configuration located in `$HOME/.kube/config`.
+It will connect with the kubernetes cluster using the users configured configuration located in `$HOME/.kube/config`.

+You can also use the same approach to run the scheduler locally but connecting to a remote kubernetes cluster, as long as the `$HOME/.kube/config` file is pointing to that remote cluster.

 ### How to use